Volunteer Civil Liberties Intake Counselor

 - Willingess and flexibility to adapt in a fast-paced environment;

 - Strong computer proficiency, particularly in using Microsoft Word and Outlook, and demonstrated ability to learn web-based database; and

 - Highly organized and careful attention to detail.

 Helpful but not required skills and qualifications include

 - Some familiarity with state and federal court systems and legal administration; and

 - Experience working with non-profit or advocacy group(s);

 Time commitment & benefits

-We require a minimum 4-month commitment of at 8 least hours a week.
+We require a minimum 4-month commitment of at 8 least hours during the work week (Monday - Friday).
 This is an unpaid position.